q2ebanking/boa-constrictor/docs/pages/tutorial/part-2-web-ui-testing.md

 ﻿---
-title: Main Tutorial
+title: Tutorial Part 2 - Web UI Testing
 layout: single
-permalink: /tutorials/tutorial/
+permalink: /tutorial/part-2-web-ui-testing/
 ---

+# REFINE THIS CONTENT!

 This tutorial will teach you how to use Boa Constrictor and the Screenplay Pattern step-by-step.
 In this tutorial, you will build a small test project using [NUnit](https://nunit.org/).